 - Call Risk – Many market-linked notes are callable, meaning that the issuing institution can call, or redeem, the note when it is advantageous for it to do so.
 When a note is called, there is no guarantee that the investor will be able to reinvest those funds at the same rate.

-Without taking these factors into account, a financial advisor cannot ensure that a product is suitable for a client’s needs.
-When investment professionals recommend and sell products without fully considering the client’s stated goals or outlining the product’s potential risks, the investment advisor is breaching the fiduciary duty owed to the client.
+Without taking these factors into account, a financial adviser cannot ensure that a product is suitable for a client’s needs.
+When investment professionals recommend and sell products without fully considering the client’s stated goals or outlining the product’s potential risks, the investment adviser is breaching the fiduciary duty owed to the client.

 Take the First Step Toward Recovering Your Losses by Contacting a Dedicated Securities Law Firm

-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency-fee basis.
+Matthew Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career, involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
-To learn more and to schedule your free case evaluation, call 800-931-8452 or fill out the form below.